Now that the summer is here, it’s officially time to bow down to the greatest summer fabric known to man – Linen.

 I am a size 31, which means that I have to mostly settle for 32 size shorts and tailor them.
 Mountain Khakis also offer a size 31, a fact which pleasantly surprised me.

-- Lightweight linen cotton blend with additional stretch and a structured feel.
+- Lightweight linen-cotton blend with added stretch and a structured feel.

 - Linen is 52 percent, cotton is 46 percent, and elastane is 2 percent in this garment.